iftheshoefritz/solargraph-rails/DEVELOPMENT.md

 ## Completion coverage tracking

 Solargraph-Rails uses a [set of yaml files](https://github.com/iftheshoefritz/solargraph-rails/tree/master/spec/definitions) to track coverage of found completions.
-Those yaml files are generated at runtime from a dummy [Rails 7 app](https://github.com/iftheshoefritz/solargraph-rails/tree/master/spec/rails7).
+Those yaml files are generated at runtime from a dummy Rails apps in the spec/rails* directories.

 The main goal is to catch any regressions in case of any change.
 In case a method completion is marked completed and it is not found in solargraph completions, the tests will fail.